-The $\texttt{ATMIOC_GETSTAT}$ ioctl() command reads and returns the ATM-OC3c board's operational status.
+The ATMIOC_GETSTAT ioctl() command reads and returns the ATM-OC3c port's operational status and monitored performance data.
+Unless specified differently, all statistics are accumulated since the last time the port was reset.

-'''

-ioctl (fd_atm, ATMIOC_GETSTAT, &stat);
+Use the following format: ioctl (fd_atm, ATMIOC_GETSTAT, &stat);

-'''